bhachauk/bhachauk.github.io/posts/Q&Answer/_posts/2019-01-16-Machine-Learning-Basic-Questions-And-Answers.md

 <br>

-It may be a funny question to ask in this time of era.
+It may be a funny question to ask in this technological era.
 Any way, Let’s start with this question.
 It is like, computers learn by themselves not using any explicit programming requirements.
 Here we need to align the process flow to achieve this.
 Such as like,